hackclub/hackclub/workshops/colorful_grammar/README.md

 This is how jQuery is initialized.
 Usually when you see a dollar sign in JavaScript, it’s a shorthand for jQuery.

-Now, let’s write a function that updates the background our our page inside the jQuery function.
+Now, let’s write a function that updates the background of our page inside the jQuery function.

 ```js
 $(document).ready(function() {